 What is Prop 65?

-Prop 65 is broad law that applies to any company operating in California, selling products in California, or manufacturing products that may be sold in or brought into California.
-It mandates that the Governor of California maintain and publish a list of chemicals that are known to cause cancer, birth defects and/or other reproductive harm.
-The list, which must be updated annually, includes a wide variety of chemicals that can be found in many everyday items.
-The purpose of Prop 65 is to ensure that people are informed about exposure to these chemicals.
+Prop 65 applies to any company operating in California, selling products in California, or manufacturing products that may be sold in or brought into California.
+It mandates that the Governor of California maintain and publish a list of chemicals known to cause cancer, birth defects, and/or other reproductive harm.
+The list, which is updated annually, includes hundreds of chemicals found in many everyday items.
+The purpose of Prop 65 is to inform the public about exposure to these chemicals.

-A Prop 65 warning generally means one of two things: (1) a business has evaluated the exposure and has concluded that it exceeds the “no significant risk level”; or (2) a business has chosen to provide a warning simply based on its knowledge or understanding about the presence of a listed chemical without attempting to evaluate the exposure.
+A Prop 65 warning means that a company has either (1) evaluated the exposure and has concluded that it exceeds the “no significant risk level”; or (2) has chosen to provide a warning based on its understanding about the presence of a listed chemical without attempting to evaluate the exposure.

-Prop 65 warnings are only required under California law.
-Prop 65 warnings are seen throughout California in a wide range of settings -- in restaurants, grocery stores, hotels, schools, hospitals, and on a wide variety of products.
-In addition, some Internet and mail order retailers have chosen to provide Prop 65 warnings on their websites or in catalogs for all their products and for all consumers.
-Prop 65 standards are among the most stringent standards in place anywhere and are often far more stringent than federal standards.
+Prop 65 warnings are required under California law only.
+These warnings are seen throughout California in a wide range of settings, including but not limited to restaurants, grocery stores, hotels, schools, and hospitals, and on a wide variety of products.
+Additionally, some online and mail order retailers provide Prop 65 warnings on their websites or in catalogs.

 How do the California warnings compare to federal limits?

-Additionally, there are various substances that require a Prop 65 warning at levels that are far more stringent than federal action limits.
-One example is lead.
-The Prop 65 standard for warnings for lead is 0.5 micrograms per day, which is far more stringent than federal and international standards for lead.
+Prop 65 standards are often more stringent than federal and international standards.
+There are various substances that require a Prop 65 warning at levels that are far lower than federal action limits.
+For example, the Prop 65 standard for warnings for lead is 0.5 μg/day, which is well below the federal and international standards.

 Why don’t all similar products carry the warning?

-[Brand Name] believes the best practice is to provide consumers with as much information as possible so they can make informed decisions about the products they purchase and use.
-[Brand Name] has chosen to provide warnings in certain cases based on its knowledge about the presence of one or more listed chemicals without attempting to evaluate the level of exposure, as not all of the listed chemicals provide exposure limit requirements.
-With[Brand Name]’s products, the exposure may be negligible or well within the “no significant risk” range.
-However, out of an abundance of caution, [Brand Name] has elected to provide the Prop 65 warnings.
-Moreover, if [Brand Name] does not provide these warnings it can be sued by the State of California or by private parties who seek to enforce Prop 65 and subject to substantial penalties.
+Toro has chosen to provide consumers with as much information as possible so that they can make informed decisions about the products they buy and use.
+Toro provides warnings in certain cases based on its knowledge of the presence of one or more listed chemicals without evaluating the level of exposure, as not all the listed chemicals provide exposure limit requirements.
+While the exposure from Toro products may be negligible or well within the “no significant risk” range, out of an abundance of caution, Toro has elected to provide the Prop 65 warnings.
+Moreover, if Toro does not provide these warnings, it could be sued by the State of California or by private parties seeking to enforce Prop 65 and subject to substantial penalties.